 The economics flipped.

-Modern tooling compressed what was a multi-year, multi-million-dollar platform build into something a concentrated domain operator can produce in a quarter.
-Domain expertise still governs correctness.
-But the unit economics of building institutional intelligence from primary sources are no longer out of reach.
+A concentrated domain operator can now assemble in a quarter what once took a multi-year, multi-million-dollar build.
+Domain expertise governs correctness; modern tooling provides the leverage.
+The unit economics of building institutional intelligence from primary sources are no longer out of reach.

 Alpine Systems is the first production instance of that shift, applied to institutional CRE credit.